How freelancers can request clients for payment without making it too pushy for clients to pay and yet get paid on time.

-Escrow and freelancing sites like Upwork help freelancers get paid but if you have direct sources of clients, there is a risk of not getting paid.
+Escrow and freelancing sites like Upwork help freelancers get paid, but if you have direct sources of clients, there is a risk of not getting paid.
+So. as a freelancer, how to ask clients for payment and, more importantly, even get paid on time.

-Even a misunderstanding in billing can make the relationship sour and so how you can avoid such misunderstanding and request payment and get paid.
+Even a misunderstanding in billing can make the client-freelancer relationship sour.
+So how can you avoid such misunderstanding and request payment and get paid?

 If I am working for clients on Upwork, I have stopped applying When I see no prior Upwork experience.
-I learned this recently when working for a client who did escrow the money but for 3 months he could not find time to review my work and was traveling.
+I learned this recently when working for a client who did escrow the money, but for three months, he could not find time to review my work and was traveling.

-Instead of running after him to release the funds I just refunded back and canceled the project.
-It was an easier option to cancel the project than taking the pain to release payment from such clients but this gave me a good learning experience to avoid no experience with Upwork clients in Upwork.
+Instead of running after him to release the funds, I just refunded back and canceled the project.
+It was a more comfortable option to cancel the project than taking the pain to release payment from such clients.
+It was a good learning experience to avoid working with no experience with Upwork clients in Upwork.

-Not a legal contract and just understanding of requirements being written down.
-Here are few things I prefer writing for development projects.
+Not a legal contract and just understanding of requirements written in an easy to understand format.
+Here are a few things I prefer writing for development projects.

 - What is the scope of your work?